Cudahy Packing Plant: History

 Sir Thomas Lipton of London started a plant in South Omaha, and sold it to the Armour-Cudahy Company in 1887.
-In 1890, Philip Armour withdrew his interest, and the plant became known for as the Cudahy Brothers' solely.
+In 1890, Philip Danforth Armour withdrew his interest, and the plant became known for as the Cudahy Brothers' solely.
 There were a number of large riots and civil unrest that originated or included events at the Cudahy Packing Plant.